 '''

 Load_Stat stat;

 UInt32 hwiLoad;

 Load_getGlobalHwiLoad(&stat);

-hwiLoad = Load_calculateLoad(&stat);
+hwiLoad = Load calculateLoad(&stat);

 '''

-8.3 Real-Time Analysis Tools in CCStudio v4.x
+7.3 Real-Time Analysis Tools in CCS v4.x

 DSP/BIOS 6 supports a number of Real-Time Analysis (RTA) tools that are provided in Code Composer Studio v4.x.
-These tools provides raw log information as well as execution and load graphs in real-time (while the target is running).
+These tools provides raw log information as well as execution and load graphs in real-time (while the target is running) or stop mode (while the target is halted).